 - Changes in your stool lasting more than a month

 Risk Factors of Colon Cancer

 The risk of getting colon cancer may increase in these conditions:

-Low-fiber, high-fat diet: People who have low fibre and high calories and fat diet show an increased risk of colon cancer.
+- Low-fiber, high-fat diet: People who have low fiber and high calories and fat diets show an increased risk of colon cancer.
 Studies have shown people who eat red meat are at an increased risk of colon cancer as well.

 Colon Cancer Screening Guidelines

 Early screening and diagnosis of colon cancer can lead to a cure.

 Screenings are recommended for people above 50, whose 15-year risk of developing colon cancer is at least 3 percent.
 Share your medical and family history with your doctor, who would then conduct a physical exam.
 The doctor will press on your abdomen or conduct a rectal exam to determine if lumps or polyps are present.

 In case if you are facing symptoms of colon cancer or have to experience with the disease.
 These tests are recommended now and then to keep yourself aware of your condition.

 Blood tests will give you and your doctor a better idea of what is causing your symptoms.
 Liver function tests and blood counts can eliminate the chances of other diseases or disorders.